Hackney Downs railway station

 Hackney Downs is a London Overground and National Rail station in Hackney Central and serves the old common land of Hackney Downs in Lower Clapton in the London Borough of Hackney, it is on the Lea Valley lines and West Anglia Main Line.
-It is 2 mi 78 chain down the line from London Liverpool Street and has a direct passenger link to Hackney Central station, providing interchange with the North London line of the Overground network.
+It is 2 mi 78 chain down the line from London Liverpool Street and has a direct passenger link to Hackney Central station, providing interchange with the Mildmay line of the Overground network.